TAKE THE QUIZ

 Chelsea began her voice teacher training in 2007 with Speech Level Singing.
 In 2013, she joined the newly formed Institute for Vocal Advancement, where she has since earned her Mentor-level certification after 10+ years of rigorous education.
 Chelsea has been able to travel the world (Seoul, Mexico City, Edinburgh, Vienna) teaching singers and voice teachers from all backgrounds.
 One of her greatest joys is helping to create “lightbulb moments” for her students, when they realize something is possible within themselves that they’d never imagined before.

-After eight years living and working in New York City, Chelsea followed her pandemic romance to Washington State, where she now lives with her musical-theatre loving, piano-playing husband.
-They are expecting their first child in late 2021!
+After eight years living and working in New York City, in 2020 Chelsea found her way to to Wisconsin, then Washington State, and now North Carolina!
+She now lives in Raleigh with her musical-theatre loving, piano-playing husband.
+They have one daughter and another on the way.